pgEdge/pgedge-community/README.md

 ![# pgEdge Community Lab](img/community-lab-banner.png)

-We build our enterprise-class, secure and statically linked binaries on Rocky Linux 8 & 9 for *x86_64* & and on Rocky Linux 9 for *arm64*.
+We build our enterprise-class, secure and multi-platform binaries on Rocky Linux 8 & 9 for *x86_64*; and on Rocky Linux 9 for *arm64*.
 Our binaries run nicely on bare metal, vm's, containers or a localhost sandbox on your laptop.
-We are tested to run on EL8, EL9, SLES-15, AWS Linux 2023, and Ubuntu 22.04.
+In addition to EL8 & EL9; we are also tested to run on Ubuntu 22.04, SLES-15 & AWS Linux 2023.

-# To install our Latest 24.x CLI:
+# To install our Latest CLI:

 ```
-python3 -c "$(curl -fsSL https://pgedge-upstream.s3.amazonaws.com/REPO/install24.py)"
+python3 -c "$(curl -fsSL https://pgedge-upstream.s3.amazonaws.com/REPO/install.py)"
 ```

 [Useful Notes](#useful-notes)<br>